Wednesday, 11 May, 2016 - 10:53

 Author’s Right to Compensation for Intellectual Production

 Co-author, Gerald M. Levine An author’s income generally comes from royalties and licensing revenues for works which are protected by copyright.
 He has a right to compensation for intellectual production.
 Section 102(a) of the U.S. Copyright Act states that “original works of authorship fixed in any tangible medium of expression” are protected by copyright.
-By definition in Section 102(b) ideas and concepts do not have copyright protection.
-A writing known in the entertainment industry as a “series treatment” which embodies an idea developed for a...
+By […]